How do you conduct an evaluation interview with an employee who is underperforming?

 • The employee's own initiative

-Make sure that you as a manager do not prescribe all the steps for the employee, let the employee think for themselves and propose solutions.
-How does he/she want to bring about change?
+Next, ensure that you, as a manager, do not spoon-feed the employee all the steps; let the employee think for themselves and propose solutions.
+How do they want to bring about change?

 • Schedule an evaluation moment